-In this course, you will work towards Michigan's Merit Curriculum standards in the visual arts by developing ways to think critically about art and become more creative as well as learn about techniques, principles and concepts in art.
-This course also meets Kensington Woods High School and the Michigan Merit Curriculum's art credit graduation requirement.
+In this course, you will work towards Michigan's Merit Curriculum standards, National Core Art standards and AP standards in the visual arts by developing ways to think critically about art and become more creative as well as learn about techniques, principles and concepts in art through two-dimensional methods.
+This course also meets the Michigan Merit Curriculum's art credit graduation requirement.